-Revenues from research and development collaboration amounted to \notin 1,184 thousand in 2023, compared to \notin 3,126 thousand in 2022.
-It came mainly from the collaboration with AstraZeneca.
+Revenues from research and development collaboration amounted to $\notin$ 35 thousand in 2024, compared to $\notin$ 1,184 thousand in 2023.

-In the first half of 2023, AstraZeneca informed Transgene of its decision to terminate the collaboration.
-Over the period, the income recognized under this collaboration agreement was €1,184 thousand.
-This amount corresponds to €807 thousand in recognition of the balance of the initial payment
+In the first half of 2023, AstraZeneca had informed Transgene of its decision to terminate the collaboration.
+Over the period, the revenue recognized under this collaboration agreement was $\leq 1,184$ thousand.